rosette-api/rosette-elasticsearch-plugin/docs/Rosette-API-Plugin-for-Elasticsearch-Doc-Enrichment.md

 Rosette functionality is called through an ingest node of Elasticsearch that pre-processes documents before indexing takes place.
 You define a pipeline that specifies the series of processors that transforms or enriches the document.
 See the [Ingest APIs of Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest-apis.html) for more about how to create, add, or delete pipelines.
 ### Version Compatibility
 The plugin uses semantic versioning.
 The first three numbers indicate the version of Elasticsearch that the plugin is compatible with, and the last number indicates the version of the plugin within that Elasticsearch version.
-For example, 5.3.0.1 is the second patch version of the plugin for Elasticsearch 5.3.0.
+For example, 5.3.1.1 is the second patch version of the plugin for Elasticsearch 5.3.1.

 ### Installation
 1. Install Elasticsearch
 (Make sure the Elasticsearch version is compatible with the Document Enrichment Plugin or the plugin will not install.)

-2. Install the Rosette API plugin (where x.x.x.x stands for the version number) by navigating to the elasticsearch-x.x.x.x root directory and running the following.
+2. Install the Rosette API plugin (where x.x.x.x stands for the version number) by navigating to the elasticsearch-x.x.x root directory and running the following.
 ```sh
 bin/elasticsearch-plugin install file:///path/to/rosette-elasticsearch-plugin-x.x.x.x.zip
 ```